SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 * 0 - Impact extremely unlikely
 * 1 - Impact likely when using exotic features rarely used in Arduino through libraries or register configuration.
 * 2 - Impact likely when using normal features which may be used through libraries or register configuration.
-* 3 - Impacted functionality exposed by megaTinyCore in previous versions, but does not impact the current version.
+* 3 - Issue impacted functions provided by megaTinyCore or included libraries in previous versions, but worked around in current version, and will impact users of this functionality if reconfigured manually.
-* 4 - Impacted functionality exposed by megaTinyCore in the current released version
+* 4 - Issue impacts functions provided by megaTinyCore or included libraries in the current released version, but will be worked around in future versions.
-* 5 - Impacted functionality exposed by megaTinyCore and relevant to all versions
+* 5 - Issue impacts functions provided by megaTinyCore or included libraries and cannot be worked around.

 ## tinyAVR 1-series
  . |ATtiny212 | . |ATtiny214/414 | . |ATtiny417|ATtiny1614|ATtiny3216|.